Boeing 787's dimmable windows not dark enough, says ANA

 ANA added that a survey of passengers found that nine out of 10 said the plane met or exceeded their expectations.

-Airbus, a unit of EADS EAD.PA, recently went as far as measuring the time it takes to darken the electro-chromically operated windows on the 787 against the switch-operated mechanical blinds it plans to offer as an option on the A350, saying it takes 2 minutes to fully darken a 787 window and one second to blot out the light on a 350 mock-up.

-The European manufacturer has told industry specialists that the technology used by Boeing does not provide 100 percent darkness and could add to maintenance cost.
-However, industry experts say designers must balance this against the extra weight of mechanical features compared with electronic parts.

 ANA shares, which have gained 7 percent this year compared with a 2.5 percent gain in the benchmark Topix index in Tokyo, rose 3.6 percent to close at 231 yen on Wednesday.
-Boeing shares were up 0.4 percent to $73.20 in afternoon New York Stock Exchange trading.
-(Reporting by Tim Kelly, with additional reporting by Tim Hepher in Paris and Karen Jacobs in Atlanta; Editing by Jacqueline Wong and M.D.
-Golan)
+(Reporting by Tim Kelly; Editing by Jacqueline Wong)